domRiddle/ASF/Escrow.md

 **Q:** I REMOVED ASF 2FA FILE, I DIDN'T WRITE DOWN REVOCATION CODE, I DIDN'T GENERATE STEAMGUARD BACKUP CODES, I REMOVED ALL LINKED PHONE NUMBERS, AND SOMEBODY HACKED MY E-MAIL ACCOUNTS!

 **A:** A brain was listed in the ASF 2FA requirements.
 Try steam support, and good luck, you'll need it.

-***

-## Limitations

-Currently ASF 2FA can't be enabled on account restricted with Steam Parental PIN, you'll need to disable that feature at the time of linking, you can re-enable it after linking is done.